-Section 20.242.070 - Planning Approval Required to Cultivate Medical Cannabis
+Sec.
+20.242.070 - Planning Approval Required to Cultivate Cannabis.

 (A) Planning Approval Procedure.
-Each proposed medical cannabis cultivation site is subject to one of the following planning review processes that correspond to the applicable zoning district and Chapter 10A.17 permit as specified by Table 1 or Table 2 in this Chapter.
+Each proposed cannabis cultivation site is subject to one of the following planning review processes that correspond to the applicable zoning district and Chapter 10A.17 permit as specified by Table 1 or Table 2 in this Chapter.